 Sami has over 17 years of experience defending federal and white collar crimes across the US, including securities fraud, wire fraud, bank fraud, racketeering (RICO), conspiracy and other federal charges.

-Put your future in the hands of an experienced securities fraud defense attorney.
+Put your future in the hands of an experienced securities fraud defense lawyer.
 Contact Sami Azhari Federal Criminal Lawyer today.